Azure/azure-service-operator/docs/hugo/content/introduction/authentication.md

 EOF
 ```

-## Service Principal using Client Certificate
+## Service Principal using a Client Certificate

 ### Prerequisites
 1. An existing Azure Service Principal.